import numbers

 table : `astropy.table.Table`

 The table containing the marker positions.
-If no markers match the
+If no catalogs are

 Raises